Why Indices Count the Total Number of Black Hole Microstates (at large N): Introduction

 In this paper we derive the two asymptotic relations~\eqref{eq:NonLLocusIntro} and~\eqref{eq:RelationBPSIndexIntro} in AdS$_5$/CFT$_4\,$ duality~\cite{Maldacena:1997re}, concretely, starting from $U(N)$ four-dimensional $\mathcal{N}=4$ super Yang--Mills (SYM) on $\mathbb{R}\times S^3\,$.

 Other interesting results are found, which we summarize as follows: \begin{itemize}

 \item[1.]
-Our starting point is to show, using supersymmetric localization, that $Z_{BPS}$ is a protected observable for generic four-dimensional superconformal gauge theories, independent of the value of the gauge coupling (Section~\ref{sec:SUSYLoc}).
-This means that, as for the number of bosonic minus the number of fermionic states, the \emph{total} number of BPS states at fixed charge is independent of the gauge coupling $g_{YM}$ and can therefore be computed in the free gauge theory.
+Our starting point is to show, using supersymmetric localization, that $Z_{\text{BPS}}$ is a perturbatively protected observable for generic four-dimensional superconformal gauge theories in a weak but non vanishing coupling expansion around $g_{\text{YM}}\neq 0$ (Section~\ref{sec:SUSYLoc}).
+This means that the \emph{total} number of BPS states at fixed charge is piecewise independent of the gauge coupling $g_{\text{YM}}$ and can therefore be computed in the free gauge theory projecting out contributions from BPS states of the free theory that at any order in a weak coupling develop anomalous dimension.~{In forthcoming work we will address the projection to physical BPS states at the level of the integral representation of $Z_{BPS}\,$.
+For the purposes of this paper such a projection turns out to be dynamically generated for reasons that will be explained next.}

 \item[2.]
-We compute the matrix–integral representation of $Z_{BPS}\,$ for generic families of four-dimensional superconformal gauge theories (Section~\ref{sec:SUSYLoc}).
+We compute the matrix–integral representation of $Z_{\text{BPS}}\,$ at zero gauge coupling for generic families of four-dimensional superconformal gauge theories (Section~\ref{sec:SUSYLoc}).~\footnote{At any level of charge, the number of states counted by $Z_{\text{BPS}}$ at zero gauge coupling may overcount or equal the number of states counted by $Z_{\text{BPS}}$ at weak but infinitesimal coupling. }

 For example, for $U(N)$ maximally supersymmetric Yang--Mills theory in the canonical ensemble (Sections~\ref{sec:SUSYLoc} and~\ref{sec:BPSPartHam}) the answer is